|Super Admin, Admin, Team Member, Limited Team Member

 Lever's approach to talent relationship management is predicated on the idea that each candidate's journey is more than just a single interaction or application.
 It is for this reason that Lever treats candidate profiles and opportunities as distinct entities.
-Decoupling a candidate's profile from their consideration for specific job provides functional benefits when it comes to data hygiene, considering candidates for multiple jobs, and sourcing from pools of past candidates.
-Readers of this article will learn about:
+Decoupling a candidate's profile from their consideration for a specific job provides functional benefits when it comes to data hygiene, considering candidates for multiple jobs, and sourcing from pools of past candidates.

 Defining candidate profiles and opportunities